rehierl/node-tree-outliner/about-h1-h6.md

 1. A
 ```

-A slight modification of the above fragment reveals that this TOC can only be a
+Even a slight modification of the above fragment reveals that the above TOC is
-commonly accepted simplification:
+merely a commonly accepted simplification:

 ```
 Example: